graph-algorithms/edge-addition-planarity-suite/README.md

 ## Versioning

-The APIs for the graph library and the planarity algorithm implementations are versioned using the method documented in [configure.ac](configure.ac).
+The APIs for the graph library and the planarity algorithm implementations are versioned using the method documented in [`configure.ac`](configure.ac).

-The _planarity.exe_ application, which provides command-line and menu-driven interfaces for the graph library and planarity algorithms, is versioned according to the _Major.Minor.Maintenance.Tweak_ numbering system documented in the comments in [planarity.c](c/planarity.c).
+The `planarity.exe` application, which provides command-line and menu-driven interfaces for the graph library and planarity algorithms, is versioned according to the `Major.Minor.Maintenance.Tweak` numbering system documented in the comments in [`planarity.c`](c/planarity.c).

 ## License

-This project is licensed under a 3-clause BSD License appearing in [LICENSE.TXT](LICENSE.TXT).
+This project is licensed under a 3-clause BSD License appearing in [`LICENSE.TXT`](LICENSE.TXT).

 ## Related Works and Further Documentation